 Holos Greenhous Gas Emission Modeling:

-We will create Holos software scenarios for feedlot and various pasture-finished beef production systems for the Intermountain West.
+We created Holos software scenarios for various pasture-finished beef production systems for the Intermountain West.
 Holos is a whole-farm life cycle greenhouse gas modeling software developed by Agriculture and Agri-Food Canada for animal agriculture operations.
-The feedlot-finished scenario will represent typical feedlot diets and conditions in northern Utah.
-The 4 pasture-finished scenarios will represent beef finished on an alfalfa, birdsfoot trefoil, sainfoin, or meadow bromegrass diet.
-The scenarios will be adjusted to reflect soil, climate, and yield conditions in Utah based on data taken from the USU IIPP, USU Caine Dairy Farm, and the Utah Climate Center.
-Greenhouse gas emissions will be quantified in units of CO2 equivalents.
-Using a modeling approach will allow us to simulate how changes in soil N cycling dynamics as a result of the presence or absence of tannin- and saponin-containing forage legumes affect total greenhouse gas emissions at the farm scale.
+The four pasture-finished scenarios represented beef finished on an alfalfa, birdsfoot trefoil, sainfoin, or meadow bromegrass diet.
+The scenarios were adjusted to reflect soil, climate, and yield conditions in Utah based on data taken from the USU IIPP, USU Caine Dairy Farm, and the Utah Climate Center.
+Greenhouse gas emissions were quantified in units of CO2 equivalents.
+Using a modeling approach allowed us to simulate how changes in soil N cycling dynamics as a result of the presence or absence of tannin- and saponin-containing forage legumes affected total greenhouse gas emissions at the farm scale.

 Holos Software: http://www.agr.gc.ca/eng/science-and-innovation/agricultural-research-results/holos-software-program/?id=1349181297838